fmo/resilient-microservices/README.md

 Making several attempts to execute a failed remote operation before giving up and reporting it as an issue.

-## Timeouts

-Set a time limit for a remote operation instead of indefinitely waiting for response.

 ## Health Checks